-For the example shown, when the message appears the first time, you could select to defer 4 hours before the restart notification appears for the second time.
+For the example shown, if the number of deferrals is set to 3 then when the message appears the first time, you could select to defer 4 hours before the restart notification appears for the second time.
 Then you can decide if you need one more deferral before you want the device to restart.
 When the notification appears for the third time, the only option available is to select Options → Now (macOS) to restart.
 For Windows select Reboot Now.
 If you just ignore this message, the system restarts automatically after 15 minutes.

 It is possible to configure how long the message is displayed: See How to Configure the Notification Duration.

 It is also possible to configure automatic deferrals, so that a user is not surprised by a missed notification message.

 The notification duration is the amount of time a notification message is displayed to the user.

 You can configure the duration between 15 minutes and 8 hours (480 minutes).

 Users might regularly have longer video conferences in which notifications can easily be missed.
 For this you can extend the duration that the message shows on a device.
 When the video conference ends, the user will still see the notification and can take appropriate action: update now or defer.